IPFC/Inter-Planetary-Flash-Cards/README.md

 The goal is for IPFC to be:
  * A decentralized flashcard cloud storage for flashcards, leveraging [IPFS](https://ipfs.io)
  * Flashcard and EdTech app ecosystem
- * A universal flashcard format converter,
+ * A universal flashcard format converter

 ## Currently IPFC is: